It’s Fall and School is in Session

-Being early September, it’s the time of year when most traditional 2 and 4-year colleges are starting their fall semesters.
-We know that a large number of the students who ultimately enroll at JD Academy (or any beauty school) have thought about what path made sense for them.
+It’s that time of year when most traditional 2 and 4-year colleges have just started their fall semesters.
+We know that a lot of those who ultimately end up enrolling at JD Academy (or any beauty school) have had some serious thoughts about what education path made sense for them.

-As a beauty school, we obviously talk with a lot of you who are thinking about going the cosmetology or esthetician route.
+We’re a cosmetology & esthetician school.
+We obviously talk with a lot of you who are thinking about going that route.
 We’ve also had countless conversations with parents who perhaps envisioned their child going the more traditional college path.

 The bottom line?
 We’re not here to tell you that you should choose a cosmetology or esthetician program over a traditional degree.
 That’s a personal decision that you’ll have to make based on your own career goals.
 There simply isn’t a wrong or right answer.